jmari/iPharo/README.md

 It uses ZeroMQ ported from <a href="http://smalltalkhub.com/#!/~panuw/zeromq">zeromq</a> project to uFFI.
 Roassal integration supported.
 Main branch in this repository is in active development.
 TO-DO:
-- Review display API.
-Done
-- Autocomplete...in progress
-- Widgets support...

 - Tests...
 - Improve ZeroMQ API.
 - Installation procedure.
-- 32 bits version?
-ZMQ is 64 a bits library on Mac Os.

 This project is also hosted in Smalltalkhub repository <a href="http://smalltalkhub.com/#!/~jmari/JupyterTalk">JupyterTalk</a><br/>
 There you are a few examples on using jupiterTalk.